NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     again measured from planet center.

 --csv-srs <string>
-    The PROJ or WKT string to use to interpret the entries in input CSV files, if those files contain Easting and Northing fields.
+    The PROJ or WKT string for interpreting the entries in input CSV files.

 --update-isis-cubes-with-csm-state
     Save the model state of optimized CSM cameras as part of the .cub